-With more and more job seekers having short term employment, holding numerous positions, or having job gaps on their resume, hiring managers have been forced to rethink their views on applicants that would have once been viewed as a job hopper.
-Several jobs in a short period of time use to be viewed as a red flag, but with this being the case for more job seekers then ever it has become less of a negative quality.
+With more and more job seekers having short term employment, holding numerous positions, or having job gaps on their resume, hiring managers have been forced to rethink their views on applicants that would have once been viewed as job hoppers.
+Several jobs in a short period of time use to be viewed as a red flag, but with this being the case for more job seekers, it has become less of a negative attribute.

-Hiring managers have become more understanding of applicants holding numerous positions.
+Hiring managers have become more understanding of applicants who have held numerous positions.
 The mentality of job loyalty has changed dramatically over the years and was compounded even more by the record high unemployment of late.
 Many job seekers will take a job knowing they are only doing so until they find a better position.
-I mean, let’s be honest; if you need to pay the bills you aren’t going to be concerned about how this position or others will look on your resume.
-Be prepared however to discuss the reasons for leaving a position; potential employers want to know that your departure was for a legitimate reason.
+I mean, let’s be honest, if you need to pay the bills you aren’t going to be concerned about how this position or others will look on your resume.
+Be prepared however to discuss the reasons for leaving a position.
+Potential employers want to know that your departure was for a legitimate reason.

 If you have too many jobs on your resume because you are including every position you’ve ever held for the last thirty years there is an easy fix.
 Eliminate your earliest positions.
 Anyone reading your resume is not going to be concerned with what you did 20 or more years ago.
 They will want to know what you can do now.
 Instead of taking up space on your resume with your old positions use that space to market yourself.